wmichalak/canteracontainer/readme.md

 In order to do this, we modify the docker run command as:

 ```
-docker run -it --name kinetics -v <local directory>:/root/Simulations/Outputs kinetics
+$ docker run -it --name kinetics -v <local directory>:/root/Simulations/Outputs kinetics
 ```

 This will create a pipeline between the two directories.
 Anything that you place into the `<local directory>` will be made available in the `/root/Simulations/Outputs` directory in the container and vice versa.
 Also, you can add the `-d` flag , which stands for _detach_, if you want this container to run in the background.
 If the container is started in the detached mode, we can enter into the container, or attach, as discussed below.
-However, recognize that once you enter into the container, the only way out (exit) will kill the container.
+You can exit by typing `exit`, but this will stop the container.
+To keep the container up, type `ctrl+p,ctrl+q`.

 The volume mechanism is also a reasonable way to introduce another model into a container without having to rebuild.
 Frankly, we could store all of our models in the Host volume and run them from within the container.